mezglews/hystrix/src/main/resources/tips.md

 Both properties has to be set together

 `withKeepAliveTimeMinutes()`
-If coreSize < maximumSize then it sets the time when extra threads will go after they will be removed
+If coreSize &lte; maximumSize then it sets the time when extra threads will go after they will be removed

 `withMaxQueueSize()`
 Adds the queue where command can be shelved for further execution

 `withQueueSizeRejectionThreshold()`
 Queue size rejection threshold is an artificial "max" size at which rejections will occur even if maxQueueSize has not been reached.
+MaxQueueSize is a size of BlockingQueue and cannot be changed.
+But you can change artificial max by setting queuesizeRejection threshold.

 Starting thread pool size is 1, core pool size is 5, max pool size is 10 and the queue is 100.
 As requests come in threads will be created up to 5, then tasks will be added to the queue until it reaches 100.
 When the queue is full new threads will be created up to maxPoolSize.
 Once all the threads are in use and the queue is full tasks will be rejected.
 As the queue reduces, so does the number of active threads.